arootahimg arootahimg

 5 Ways to Keep Your New Year’s Resolutions

 So, how can you ensure that you don’t fall prey to any of the above goal-setting pitfalls?
-Here are five effective tips to keep those resolutions, no matter what time of year.
+Here are five effective tips to keep up with your goals, no matter what time of year.

 1. Start small

 You’ll have greater success if you begin with small, attainable goals, rather than with gargantuan ones.
 It’s easier to be more specific if you’re dealing with manageable goals.
 For example, aim to walk 10,000 steps per day, rather than run a marathon at the end of the month.
-Starting small also makes it easier to follow through and remain consistent, so you don’t burn out or get deflated.
+Starting small also makes it easier to follow through and remain consistent, so you don’t burn out.

-You’ve likely heard of the SMART goals theory, but essentially “SMART” goals are easier to keep because they are: specific, measurable, achievable, relevant, and time-bound.
+You’ve likely heard of the SMART goals theory, but essentially SMARTER goals are more likely to be accomplished because they are: specific, measurable, achievable, relevant, time-bound, evaluated, and readjusted.
 Make sure you follow these principles when creating and setting goals.

 4. Find an accountability partner